-Malta The Netherlands Spain Sweden Switzerland United Kingdom An exemption may apply for the repurchase of listed shares.
-Under Dutch tax treaties liquidation distributions and payments upon a repurchase of shares are sometimes classified as a capital gain and not as a dividend.
-As a result, if such treaty is applicable, the Netherlands may not be allowed to tax the proceeds upon liquidation or repurchase of shares. in an EU Member State and the distributing company is resident for tax purposes in Switzerland; • under any double tax agreements with a third State neither company is resident for tax purposes in that third State; and • both companies are subject to corporation tax without being exempt and both have the form of a limited company.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom to the extent that the Dutch company had profit reserves at the time it was acquired by the cooperative.
+Under the domestic rules, a 0% rate applies if the distribution is made to (i) a parent company which is able to invoke the Dutch participation exemption with regard to the dividend distribution, or (ii) a qualifying EU, Icelandic, Liechtenstein or Norwegian parent company owning generally at least 5% of the nominal share capital (or, under circumstances, the voting rights) of the company distributing the dividend.
+Liquidation distributions and payments upon repurchase of shares are treated as ordinary dividends to the extent they exceed the average fiscally recognized capital contributed to the shares of the Dutch company.
+An exemption may apply for the repurchase of listed shares.
+Under Dutch tax treaties liquidation distributions and payments upon a repurchase of shares are sometimes classified as a capital gain and not as and the distributing company is resident for tax purposes in Switzerland; under any double tax agreements with a third State neither company is resident for tax purposes in that third State; and both companies are subject to corporation tax without being exempt and both have the form of a limited company.
 For an exemption at source approval must be requested in advance which is valid for 3 years.
 Switzerland will continue to apply its strict anti-abuse provisions (beneficial owner test) also under the Savings Agreement.
-Repayments of a shareholder's contribution in excess of the nominal paid-in share capital, upon liquidation or otherwise, are generally subject to dividend withholding tax.
-However, under certain conditions, such repayments qualify for an exemption from dividend withholding tax.
+Contributed informal capital and share premium can be repaid free of dividend withholding tax, provided that certain strict formalities are complied with (it must be booked in a separate account in the books of the company, and it must be reported to the Federal Tax Administration).